-We all know that too much free sugar in our diets isn't healthy, but it can be difficult to avoid sweet treats, especially if you have a sweet tooth!
+We all know that too much free sugar in our diets isn't healthy, but it can be difficult to avoid, especially if you have a sweet tooth and enjoy sweet treats!
 Enter sweeteners.
 These sugar substitutes have increased massively in popularity, especially among those of us on a mission to lose weight.
 However, concerns have been raised over the years regarding the safety of their use, alleging they may increase the risk of diseases, such as cancer.
 So we've taken a look at the evidence to see what the truth is about the link between sweeteners and health.

 You may be familiar with brands like Splenda, Canderel, Sweetex, Sweet'N Low and Truvia.
 These are tabletop sweeteners, sold in either powder or tablet form, for consumers to use at home in beverages and baking.
 Artificial sweeteners are also used in food manufacturing, added to thousands of different products including sugar-free drinks, baked goods, desserts, sweets, dairy products, snacks, ready meals, and chewing gum.
 They form the basis of sugar-free sauces and syrups too.

 Sweeteners approved for use in the UK include: